 COLLECTION AND RECEPTION OF MILK

-The milk is brought from the farm (or collecting centre) to the dairy for processing.
-All kinds of receptacles have been used, and are still in use, throughout the world, from 2 – 3 litre calabashes and pottery to modern bulk-cooling farm tanks for thousands of litres of milk.
+Milk is brought from the farm (or collection centre) to the dairy for processing.
+Various types of receptacles have been used, and are still in use, throughout the world, from 2 to 3-litre calabashes and pottery to modern bulk-cooling farm tanks for thousands of litres of milk.

 Keeping the milk cool

-The milk should be chilled to + 4 °C immediately after milking and be kept at this temperature all the way to the dairy.
+The milk should be chilled to +4° C, or below, immediately after milking and be kept at this temperature all the way to the dairy.

 Testing milk for quality